Kohl's (KSS)

 5. Revenue Growth

-With $15.75 billion in revenue over the past 12 months, Kohl's is one of the larger companies in the consumer retail industry and benefits from a well-known brand that influences purchasing decisions.
-However, its scale is a double-edged sword because there are only a finite number of places to build new stores, making it harder to find incremental growth.
-To accelerate sales, Kohl's likely needs to optimize its pricing or lean into international expansion.
+With $15.53 billion in revenue over the past 12 months, Kohl's is one of the larger companies in the consumer retail industry and benefits from a well-known brand that influences purchasing decisions.
+However, its scale is a double-edged sword because it’s harder to find incremental growth when you’ve penetrated most of the market.
+To expand meaningfully, Kohl's likely needs to tweak its prices or enter new markets.

-As you can see below, Kohl’s demand was weak over the last three years (we compare to 2019 to normalize for COVID-19 impacts).
-Its sales fell by 5.4% annually as it didn’t open many new stores and observed lower sales at existing, established locations.
+As you can see below, Kohl’s revenue declined by 5% per year over the last three years as it didn’t open many new stores and observed lower sales at existing, established locations.

 Kohl's Quarterly Revenue